BobDenny/PythonRotatorSimulator/Rotator/README.txt

 Installation and Test
 ---------------------

 (1) PRE-REQUISITES - The file requirements.txt lists the required Python packages and their versions.
-If you are on Windows and are using Visual Studio 2017 with Python support, requirements.txt is enough to have VS2017 build you a Python3 virtual environment under which you can not only run, but also develop, test, and debug with the Python visual debugger.
-The objective, though, is to have this Alpaca Rotator run on a Raspberry Pi or other lightweight platform that supports Python 3 or if you must try Python 2.7.
+If you are on Windows and are using Visual Studio 2019 (or 2017) with Python support, requirements.txt is enough to have VS2019 build you a Python3 virtual environment under which you can not only run, but also develop, test, and debug with the Python visual debugger.
+The objective, though, is to have this Alpaca Rotator run on a Raspberry Pi or other lightweight platform that supports Python 3 or, if you must, try Python 2.7.
 ON THE PI USE PIP3 IF YOU ARE GOING TO RUN PYTHON3 (recommended).

-So on the target device, use PIP (or whatever) to install the packages listed in requirements.txt.
+So on the target device, use PIP3 to install the packages listed in requirements.txt.
 Some of them are dependencies so you may only need to install

 * Flask
 * Flask-RESTPlus
 * WTForms (plural)
 * Flask-WTF
+* gevent (this is huge, and is for the production web server WSGIServer)

 After doing these, look and see what else you might need to complete the packages in requirements.txt.
 Note that the file requirements.txt is not needed in production.
-It can be  used in Visual Studio 2017 with Python to create a nice virtual environment with the required packages.
+It can be  used in Visual Studio 2019 with Python to create a nice virtual environment with the required packages.

 (2) Create the Python application in a folder: Create a folder (e.g.) Rotator.
 Then copy the contents of the ZIP file (except requirements.txt and README.txt) into that folder.
-You should end up with

-Rotator
-    [static]
-	    AlpacaLogo128.png
-		favicon.ico
-    app.py
-	ASCOMErrors.py
-	RotatorDevice.py
+There  will be 'static' and 'templates' subfolders.

 (3) Edit app.py.
-Scroll to the bottom and change the IP address 192.168.0.40 to whatever IP address your lightweight device (Raspberry Pi or whatever) is on.
+Scroll to "Network Connection" area (about line 66) and change the IP address 192.168.0.40 to whatever IP address your lightweight device (Raspberry Pi or whatever) is on.
 Maybe you'll want to change the port 5555 to something else.

 (4) If needed open the firewall on your system to accept inbound connections on port 5555